 3.2 Why the salon business is being started

-Julia has always remained interested in beauty and cosmetics works.
-It was due to her passion and interest in the industry that she got a job in a top hair care company.
+Julia has always remained interested in cosmetics works.
+It was due to her passion and interest in the industry that she got a job in a top company.
 As Julia wanted to start a salon she took several courses relevant to the field while she was in her college.

-A few months ago she started exploring business plans for beauty salons and finally decided to initiate her own salon to generate profit through a business that is solely her passion.
-She believes that exceptional mission statement for a salon can lead her to the success, she is looking for.
+A few months ago she started exploring salon business plans and finally decided to initiate her own salon to generate profit through a business that is solely her passion.
+She believes that an exceptional mission statement for a salon can lead her to the success, she is looking for.

 3.3 How the salon business will be started

 Julia decided to rent a large ground story to convert it into a salon.
-For writing a business plan for a beauty salon, she decided to hire a marketing and financial expert.
+For writing a salon business plan, she decided to hire a marketing and financial expert.